friflo/Fliox.Examples/README.md

     - click **Save**
 - Execute a container query using a **LINQ filter expression** `o.completed != false`
   and clicking **Apply filter**
-- Remove the query filter by clicking on the red ❌
+- Remove the query filter by clicking on the red ❌ on the top left in the Explorer
 - **Select All / None** entities in the container to edit them as JSON

 <br/>